Code-Institute-Submissions/ML4-POLAR-Ecommerce/README.md

 ## Credits
 ### Content

-The text for section Y was copied from the Wikipedia article Z
+The Product content for this project was all acquired from Overclockers.co.uk

 ### Media

-The photos used in this site were obtained from ...
+The Media used in this project was acquired from Overclockers.co.uk

+Logo - Created by me.

 ### Acknowledgements
-I received inspiration for this project from X
+Inspiration for this website came from a few sources:

+- Code Institute - Boutique Ado = a few layout feathures were inspired from Boutique Ado aswell as the videos on the course were rewatched to assist me with understanding Django functionality and how to make a few things work the way i wanted them to.

+- Overclockers - Majority of the content was acquired from Overclockers such as images/title/content and prices, The reviews were random.